Julie Guidry, Executive Director

 Matt Guidry, Program Director

-Matt has been working in the Twin Cities theater scene since 1993, in which he has worked as an actor, director, producer, educator and choreographer.
-Matt holds an MFA from the University of Minnesota, where he has been an affiliated faculty member of the University of Minnesota’s Theater Arts and Dance Department.
-Matt has extensive experience designing and leading theater and movement training workshops for adults and children with and without disabilities.
-Matt is a founding member of The Burning House Group Theater Company, located in Minneapolis, and a member of the Acting Core of Ten Thousand Things Theater Company.
-In the Twin Cities, he has also performed for The Guthrie Theater, The Theater Exchange, Frank Theater, Pillsbury House Theater, Actor’s Theater of Minnesota, Margolis Brown Theater and The Old Log Theater.
+Matt Guidry co-founded Upstream Arts in 2006 and has served as Program Director for the past 7 years, designing curriculum for the organization’s multidisciplinary arts programs for individuals with disabilities.
+He manages 65+ program residencies a year, as well overseeing the training of the organization’s 18 teaching artists.
+Matt has been a professional in the Twin Cities theater scene since 1993, in which he has worked as an actor, director, producer, educator and choreographer.
+He holds an MFA from the University of Minnesota, where he has been an affiliated faculty member of the Theater Arts and Dance Department.
+He is a founding member and Co-Artistic Director of The Burning House Group Theater Company, located in Minneapolis, and a member of the Acting Core of Ten Thousand Things Theater Company.
+In the Twin Cities, he has also performed for The Guthrie Theater, The Theater Exchange, Park Square Theater, Frank Theater, Pillsbury House Theater, Actor’s Theater of Minnesota, Margolis Brown Theater and The Old Log Theater, among others.
 Matt’s film credits include roles in the films World and Time Enough, Ramming Speed, Sugar & Spice and in David Lynch’s The Straight Story.

 Bree Sieplinga, Associate Director